Cancer the Great Overwhelm

 Simplify your life.

 When you are facing cancer, you have less capacity to deal with normal struggles.
-Part of being overwhelmed is trying to deal your diagnosis while simultaneously trying to keep the rest of your life going like normal.
-As much possible, simplify your life and pull back from some things so you can focus more on finding your footing.
+Part of being overwhelmed is trying to deal your diagnosis while simultaneously balancing the rest of your life.
+As much possible, simplify your life and pull back from some things so you can focus on finding your footing.
+Right now, less will be more.

 -